 Carlos Herrera and Marjorie King - Allergies

 One of the origin stories involves a bar owner named Carlos Herrera.
 Herrera reportedly invented the Margarita for Marjorie King in the early 1940s (OR 1938, according to other sources), who was an actress and dancer of the time.
-King was reportedly allergic to all alcohol, except tequila, but had a tough time with the taste.
+King was reportedly allergic to all alcohol except tequila but struggled with the taste.

 Prohibition Made the Margarita